Comparing Escalade (ESCA) & Its Rivals

 Profitability

-This table compares Escalade and its rivals’ net margins, return on equity and return on assets.
+This table compares Escalade and its competitors’ net margins, return on equity and return on assets.

 |Net Margins